Quality first and foremost. Enjoy.

 Tested clear SCID, LFS and CA.

-Ali Ajiba is another product of the Twin Brooks Arabians breeding program where a home bred mare was bred for an outcross, keeping within the Abayyan tail female lines.
+Ali Ajiba is another where a home bred mare was bred for an outcross, keeping within the Abayyan tail female lines.
 Ali Ajiba and Shaikh El Farid have the same dam, Faridat.
 Both his sire and dam have been exported.